MicrosoftDocs/azure-docs/articles/azure-maps/migrate-from-bing-maps-web-app.md

 > * Show traffic data
 > * Add a ground overlay

 If migrating an existing web application, check to see if it's using an open-source map control library such as Cesium, Leaflet, and OpenLayers.
-If it's and you would prefer to continue to use that library, you can connect it to the Azure Maps tile services ([road tiles] \| [satellite tiles]).
+If it is and you would prefer to continue to use that library, you can connect it to the Azure Maps [Get Map Tile] API.
 The following links provide details on how to use Azure Maps in commonly used open-source map control libraries.

 * [Cesium] - A 3D map control for the web. <!--[Cesium code samples] \|--> [Cesium plugin]
 * [Leaflet] – Lightweight 2D map control for the web.
 [Leaflet code samples] \| [Leaflet plugin]